Chapter Three: Minifig Weapons

 targets on separate building levels, or nailing riders on horseback.

-and they need both hands free to use the weapon in melee.
-(You don't
+and they need both hands free to use the weapon in Close Combat.
+(Players don't

 that both hands come together to swing the weapon at the moment of

-attack, so quickly that the eyesight of mere Humans is unable to detect
+attack, so quickly that the eyesight of Humans is unable to detect

 own vulnerability - an enemy minifig can sneak up closer than the

-Weapon must have a hand on the bottom-most grippable part of the handle;
+Weapon must have one hand on the bottom-most grippable part of the handle.

 striking surface into contact with the target.
 If the minifig is unable

 to back up far enough to give himself room to swing, then the enemies

 inside that distance can only be Shoved, not attacked (5.2:

 |There is one important exception to the Two-Handed Weapon's two-hands requirement: Jousting, decribed in H.3: Fighting From Horseback.
 A minifig riding a steed or vehicle only needs one hand to use a Two-Handed Weapon as a lance in a Charge attack, as long as it has a pointy tip.
 Jousting minifigs can use their free hand to wield a Short-sized weapon, Shield, or equipment item.